 If the tenant fails to pay the rent or is in breach of any of its other obligations, the landlord is entitled to bring the lease to an end by forfeiture; however, the tenant is given the opportunity to remedy the breach and can apply to the court for relief.
 The landlord's right to forfeit also normally applies if the tenant of an occupational lease becomes insolvent.
 In Vauxhall Motors Ltd v.
-The Manchester Ship Canal Company Ltd, the Supreme Court confirmed that relief from forfeiture was also available in respect of possessory rights as well as proprietary rights, in this case a right to discharge surface water into the canal.
-The government introduced a number of measures to protect tenants adversely affected by covid-19, including a moratorium
+The Manchester Ship Canal Company Ltd, ^[6] the Supreme Court confirmed that relief from forfeiture was also available in respect of possessory rights as well as proprietary rights, in this case a right to discharge surface water into the canal.
+The government introduced measures to protect tenants adversely affected by covid-19, including a moratorium on forfeiture and other enforcement action.
+These measures have now all come to an end.
+However, in difficult times a landlord will normally be reluctant to terminate a lease and run the risk of an indefinite rental void compounded by business rates liability.